Alabama city struggles as shutdown enters Day 26 with no end in sight

 "It's been a little tight," she said, "just not knowing if I will get another paycheck."

-As the partial government shutdown entered day 26 on Wednesday, residents and businesses are feeling a trickle-down effect.
+As the partial government shutdown entered day 26 on Wednesday, residents and businesses are feeling a trickle-down effect in their daily life.

 Restaurants outside of the arsenal's main gate said that revenues are down by a third.
 At a pawn shop closer to downtown, business has doubled.